 35%

-We evaluate flavor complexity, seasoning balance, aroma, and how well each ingredient rehydrates to an appealing texture.
-Meals are scored on whether they deliver genuine satisfaction after a hard day or feel like a chore to eat.
+We weigh reported flavor complexity, seasoning balance, aroma, and how well each ingredient rehydrates.
+Meals are scored on whether owner and expert reviews describe genuine satisfaction or a chore to eat.

 Nutrition & Calories